benmessao/Hello-Visio/README.md

 API24/Android 7.0 -> API30/Android 10.0+

 # SDK - API Reference :
-API reference documentation is published in a beta version here : AJOUTER LIEN
+API reference documentation is published in a beta version in directory "apiRTC/apiRTC-reference"

 # Limitations :
 This demo is in beta stage.
 We are working on evolutions : Contact us before using it.